Leadership Matters to Employees

 Employees like to be challenged at work.
 If their work is repetitious and mundane, they can lose interest and become demotivated.
 That’s when mistakes can happen as their mind is no longer on the job.
 Challenging work assignments provide employees with the opportunity to learn and develop new skills and abilities.
 It also sends an important message that the employee is valued and makes an important contribution to the workplace.

-Often it’s because they don’t know how.
+Leaders don’t praise and give recognition because they don’t know how.
 It’s not part of their vocabulary or it’s a negative attitude towards giving recognition.
 Some leaders and managers think “why should I praise someone for doing their job, they get paid to do it don’t they?”

 There are a multitude of reasons why leaders and managers don’t give praise and recognition.